Argentina v Colombia (1994 FIFA World Cup qualification): The game

-While the Argentinian public wasn't believing what was happening, Colombia managed to close a historic day for the Colombian football and world football.

 Match details

 After the game

 After the game, the group results were as follows:

 With the win, Colombia automatically qualified for the 1994 FIFA World Cup, while Argentina had to play the intercontinental play-off against Australia to define their qualification for the World Cup because Paraguay had a 2−2 draw against Peru.

 Argentine sports magazine El Gráfico published a black cover after the game titled "Vergüenza" (Shame) without background images.
 Fifteen years later, for Fox Sports, the 5–0 is "one of the most thunderous beatings suffered by the 'albiceleste' in its history, and was also the end of a six-year winning streak at home".
 After the match ended, Argentinian spectators, among whom was Diego Maradona, were applauding the Colombian team for several minutes.

 Argentina's defeat against Colombia in this match was the first time in history that the Albiceleste lost at home, and the first time it lost in the Monumental in a World Cup qualifier.
 The squad remained unbeaten at home 33 matches until, curiously, another 5 September (of 2009) suffered the second defeat in its history, this time against Brazil (3−1) in the city of Rosario.
 The 5−0 was the first time that Argentina lost by a landslide in the history of World Cup qualifying until its defeat of 1 April 2009 against Bolivia in La Paz, with Diego Maradona as coach (6−1).

 Argentina's national team did not lose in the Monumental Stadium for official matches until 8 October 2015, when the team was defeated by Ecuador (2−0).
 Later, in the qualifiers it played just two games out of the stadium (for qualifying) without being able to win (in 1997 they drew 1−1 against Colombia in La Bombonera and in 2009 lost 3−1 against Brazil in the stadium Gigante de Arroyito).
 This streak was reversed in 2012, beating Paraguay in Córdoba and Uruguay in Mendoza.
 For its part, Colombia has been unable to win again to Argentina in visitor status since then.